mvadari/xrpl-docs/Atomic.md

 ### 2.4. `TxnIDs`

 `TxnIDs` contains a list of the transaction hashes/IDs for all the transactions contained in `RawTransactions`.
-This is the only part of the inner transactions that is saved as a part of the ledger within the `Atomic` transaction, since the inner transactions themselves will be their own transactions on-ledger.
+This is the only part of the inner transactions that is saved as a part of the ledger within the `Batch` transaction, since the inner transactions themselves will be their own transactions on-ledger.
 The hashes in `TxnIDs` **must** be in the same order as the raw transactions in `RawTransactions`.

 While this field seems complicated/confusing to work with, it can easily be abstracted away (e.g. as a part of autofilling) in tooling, and it's easy for `rippled` to check a hash doesn't match its corresponding transaction in `RawTransaction`.

-### 2.5. `AtomicSigners`
+### 2.5. `BatchSigners`

 This field operates similarly to [multisign](https://xrpl.org/docs/concepts/accounts/multi-signing/) on the XRPL.
-It is only needed if multiple accounts' transactions are included in the `Atomic` transaction; otherwise, the normal transaction signature provides the same security guarantees.
+It is only needed if multiple accounts' transactions are included in the `Batch` transaction; otherwise, the normal transaction signature provides the same security guarantees.

-Every account that has at least one inner transaction, excluding the outer account (if applicable), must have an `AtomicSigners` field.
+Every account that has at least one inner transaction, excluding the outer account (if applicable), must have a `BatchSigners` field.

 |FieldName | Required? | JSON Type | Internal Type |
 |:---------|:-----------|:---------------|:------------|